October 7, 2020

 Today’s interrelated catastrophes serve as a wake-up call.
 Here in the United States, deadly partisan politics delayed equitable funding for nationwide coronavirus testing, medical equipment and supplies, and life-saving healthcare reporting.

 Many of us continued to safeguard one another by social distancing and remaining largely in lockdown.
-In international news, we enviously learned how nationally tested New Zealanders could safely return to their workplaces and shops, restaurants and sporting events, and sizable gatherings in little more than two months.
+In international news, we enviously learned how nationally tested New Zealanders safely returned to their workplaces and shops, restaurants and sporting events, and sizable gatherings in little more than two months.

 With admirable humility and jokes about becoming a new mom, Ardern encouraged New Zealanders to safeguard, rather than to counterproductively fight one another.